Getting Started

 Troubleshooting

-Solution: Hover over the Calculate ISO button to see what information is missing.
+Solution: Hover over the Calculate EI button to see what information is missing.
 Common issues:

 • Missing film, developer, camera, lens, or grey card selection